MewesK/TwigExcelBundle/README.md

                     } %}[string]{% endxlscell %}

                     'index' and 'properties' are optional
-                    if 'index' is not defined it will default to 'A' for the first usage per row for each further usage it will increase the index by 1 automatically (A, B, C, ..., AA, AB, AC, ...) cannot contain other 'xlscell' tags
+                    if 'index' is not defined it will default to 0 for the first usage per row for each further usage it will increase the index by 1 automatically (0, 1, 2, ...) cannot contain other 'xlscell' tags

                     see: PHPExcel_Cell_DataValidation
                     see: PHPExcel_Style:applyFromArray
                     see: PHPExcel_Style_Border
                 #}
-                {% xlscell 'A' {
+                {% xlscell 0 {
                     break: 1,
                     dataValidation: {
                         allowBlank: false,